 Simple Cucumber Smoothie Recipe

-This refreshingly sweet spinach cucumber smoothie recipe is bursting with green goodness!
-Loaded with plant-based nutrients, dietary fiber, and all-natural sweetness from the fruit.
+This sweet and refreshing spinach cucumber smoothie recipe is bursting with green goodness—including creamy avocado!
+Loads of plant-based nutrients, dietary fiber, and all-natural sweetness from tropical fruits.
 Perfect for a nutritious snack or as part of an on-the-go breakfast!
 Learn how to make a green smoothie with cucumber, pineapple or papaya, avocado, and spinach.

-Green smoothie recipes are a great way to fit more veggies into the day.
-But spinach and other leafy greens aren’t the only blend-able vegetables.
-This simple cucumber smoothie features superfood spinach, hydrating cucumber, and creamy avocado!
-Making it a rich source of fiber, vitamins, minerals, antioxidants, and healthy monounsaturated fats.
+Green smoothies are a great way to incorporate more veggies into our eating routines.
+But spinach and other leafy greens aren’t the only blend-able vegetables for smoothies.
+This nutrient-packed recipe combines a classic spinach smoothie with cucumber and avocado—making it a rich source of fiber, vitamins, minerals, antioxidants, and healthy fats!
+Cucumber also adds refreshing flavor, while the avocado creates a lusciously creamy, buttery texture.

-All blended up with some frozen pineapple or papaya, you get a satisfyingly sweet, creamy, and sippable source of nutrients.
-And, the recipe is totally customizable!
-Feel free to adjust this pineapple cucumber smoothie however you like—add different fruits, swap out the veggies, or add nuts and seeds that you enjoy.
+Blended up with some frozen pineapple or papaya, you get a satisfyingly sweet green smoothie that’s rich in flavor and nutrients.
+And it’s totally customizable!
+Feel free to adjust this easy cucumber smoothie recipe however you like—add different fruits, swap out the veggies, or add nuts and seeds that you enjoy.

 Pineapple Cucumber Smoothie Ingredients